SQL Server MERGE statement is used to modify data in a target table based on data in a source table.

 Here we have a source table (EMP_SRC) and a target table (EMP_TRGT) as given below .

-As you can see , source and target table both contains some records and the ID column in both table will be used to merge condition.
+As you can see, a source and target table both contains some records and the ID column is the common column in both table which will be used to merge condition.

-For ID=1 and 2, The rows from source table EMP_SRC matches with the rows from the target table EMP_TRGT, so the merge statement updates the values in NAME, and CODE columns in the EMP_TRGT table.
+For ID=1 and 2, The rows from source table EMP_SRC matches with the rows from the target table EMP_TRGT, so the merge statement updates the values for the NAME, and CODE columns in the EMP_TRGT table.

-For ID =3 and 4, The rows from the source table EMP_SRC do not exist in the target table EMP_TRGT, so the merge statement insert this rows into the target table.
+For ID =3 and 4, The rows from the source table EMP_SRC does not exist in the target table EMP_TRGT, so the merge statement insert rows for these IDs into the target table.

-For ID = 5 and 6, The rows from the Target table EMP_TRGT do not exist in source table EMP_SRC, so the merge statement deletes these rows from target table EMP_TRGT.
+For ID = 5 and 6, The rows from the Target table EMP_TRGT does not exist in source table EMP_SRC, so the merge statement delete these rows from target table EMP_TRGT.

 You can also refer the below diagram to understand the MERGE statement flow.